-Delays in the enrollment of patients in any of our clinical trials could increase our development costs and delay completion of the trial.
+Further delays in the enrollment of patients in any of our clinical trials could increase our development costs and delay completion of the trial.

+We have experienced longer than expected time required to achieve enrollment in our clinical trial for LUM-201 primarily due to the impact of COVID-19.
 We may not be able to initiate or continue clinical trials for LUM-201 or any future product candidates if we are unable to locate and enroll a sufficient number of eligible patients to participate in these trials.
 Even if we are able to enroll a sufficient number of patients in our clinical trials, if the pace of enrollment is slower than we expect, the development costs for our product candidates may increase and the completion of our trials may be delayed or our trials could become too expensive to complete.